junxit/us-congress-bills-110/metadata.md

 - 2007-05-17 — Passed/agreed to in House: Pursuant to the provisions of S. Con.
 Res.
 21, H.J.
 Res.
 43 is considered passed House.
 - 2007-05-17 — Pursuant to the provisions of S. Con.
 Res.
 21, H.J.
 Res.
 43 is considered passed House.
 - 2007-05-21 — Received in the Senate and Read twice and referred to the Committee on Finance.
+- 2007-09-12 — Committee on Finance.
+Ordered to be reported without amendment favorably.
+- 2007-09-24 — Committee on Finance.
+Reported by Senator Baucus without amendment.
+With written report No. 110-184.
+- 2007-09-24 — Committee on Finance.
+Reported by Senator Baucus without amendment.
+With written report No. 110-184.
+- 2007-09-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 384.